AmberC0209/PaddleX/docs/support_list/model_list_xpu.en.md

 </tr>
 </tbody>
 </table>
-**Note: The evaluation set for the above accuracy metrics is PaddleOCR's self-built Chinese dataset, covering street scenes, web images, documents, handwriting, and more scenarios, with 500 images for detection.**
+<b>Note: The evaluation set for the above accuracy metrics is PaddleOCR's self-built Chinese dataset, covering street scenes, web images, documents, handwriting, and more scenarios, with 500 images for detection.</b>

 ## Text Recognition Module
 <table>